xfdingustc/cwac-camera/README.markdown

 ratio of the preview gets messed up.
 The aspect ratio is corrected by `CWAC-Camera` once the picture or video is completed, but more work is needed to try to prevent this in the first place, or at least mask it a bit better for photos.

+4. The Samsung Galaxy Ace refuses to honor a portrait preview in an activity that itself supports portrait or landscape.
+If you lock your activity to only display in landscape, the Galaxy Ace will work probably.

 Upgrading
 ---------